Podcast 29 - Scroll to the Bottom for Audio

-Public speaking is not unlike any other new skill that is developed in that when we try to speak in front of a group for the first time, every one of us will be nervous (just like the first time you used a computer, or the first time you drove a car, or the first time you rode a bicycle.)
+Public speaking is not unlike any other new skill in that when we try to speak in front of a group for the first time, every one of us will be nervous.
+This nervousness is just like the nervousness you felt the first time you used a computer.
+It's also similar to the anxiety that you felt the first time you drove a car, or the first time that you rode a bicycle.
+Each of these experiences have a risk of danger, so the first time that we try them, we experience fear.
 What happens next, though, usually determines whether the first-time speaker will gain confidence or become more nervous.

 Any time we try something new and have what we consider to be a success, we gain confidence in that skill.
 Any time we try something new and feel like we failed, we diminish confidence.

-Think about learning to speak in front of a group as we do about riding a bicycle.
+Think about the process of learning to speak in front of a group like the process that we use when we learn to ride a bicycle.
 When a kid hops on a bicycle, rides for a few yards, then falls over, the Mom or Dad, usually says something like, "Look how far you rode!
 Let's see if you can go farther next time," not "You did good, HOWEVER, toward the end there, you really tapered off, so you should probably keep pedaling a little longer and make sure you keep a firm grip on the handlebars, and oh yeah, by the way, you looked a little shaky, so keep your posture upright so you can have better control of the bike."

 A new speaker, though, will most likely reduce his/her confidence and focus primarily on fixing the problem instead of presenting well.
-For instance, if we count “Uhs,” then over time, a new presenter will focus on not saying “uh” instead of on presenting his/her talk well.
+For instance, if a new speaker is told that he or she said "Uhm" too many times, this new presenter will focus on not saying "uhm" instead of on presenting his/her talk well.
 Consequently, the speaker will most likely say "uh" more often.